 Lotsa Helping Hands

-This Fact Sheet was prepared by Family Caregiver Alliance and funded by the Palo Alto Medical Foundation and California Department of Mental Health.
-Written by Francine Russo and based on her book, They're Your Parents, Too!
-How Siblings Can Survive Their Parents' Aging Without Driving Each Other Crazy (2010) New York: Bantam. © 2011 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance.
+Written by Francine Russo and based on her book, Theyʼre Your Parents, Too!
+How Siblings Can Survive Their Parentsʼ Aging Without Driving Each Other Crazy (2010), New York: Bantam. © 2011 Family Caregiver Alliance.
 All rights reserved.